MLAB-project/kicad-mlab/README.md

 ```sh
 $ ./install-all.sh
 ```
-This script make symlinks from cloned kicad-mlab repository to `~/.config/kicad/6.0/` for templates, footprints, symbols and plugins.
+This script make symlinks from cloned kicad-mlab repository to `~/.config/kicad/6.0/` (or corresponding KiCAD 7.0 folder) for templates, footprints, symbols and plugins.
 Then the symbol and footprint libraries should be added and opened in KiCAD manually.